David Zindell: Writing career

-Zindell's fantasy series The Ea Cycle has as a theme the evolution of consciousness, through the method of fantasy.
+Zindell's fantasy epic The Ea Cycle (2001-2007) examines the evolution of consciousness through the struggle between good and evil, exploring themes of empathy, morality, war and fate.
 The plot concerns a prince named Valashu Elahad searching for a relic called the Lightstone to stop the immortal Morjin, Lord of Lies, who seeks to create a world filled with madness.

-In 2015 he published Splendor, a nonfiction book, and in 2017 he published The Idiot Gods, a novel told from the point of view of intelligent killer whales.
+In 2015 he published Splendor, a memoir.
+In 2017 he published The Idiot Gods, a novel told from the point of view of killer whales, which are sapient.
+It is the first of the Xanayan series, followed by If I Am God in 2024 and The Woman and the Whale in 2025.

+Zindell's work has been translated into German, Dutch, French, Spanish, Portuguese, Japanese, Russian and Italian.

-Style and Themes
+Reception and themes

 John Clute wrote that Zindell was a "romantic, ambitious, and skilled" writer.

+New Scientist wrote that: ‘David Zindell writes of interstellar mathematics in poetic prose that is a joy to read’ and that he presents ‘A disturbing vision of the impending collapse of a transgalactic society…the ideas are hard SF with philosophical undertones, and the story is compelling.
+Zindell makes you think’.

 Zindell has described his style as an attempt to communicate the connectedness of things, the connection between mysticism and evolution, and the possibilities of life, and his fiction as an attempt to heal false dichotomies such as materialism and spirituality.

 Personal life

 Zindell was born in Toledo, Ohio, and resides today in Boulder, Colorado, where he works as a test coach; he received a BA in mathematics and minored in anthropology at the University of Colorado at Boulder.